qkmiller/.dotfiles/README.md

 # Dot Files

 Various configuration files.
-Running makelinks.sh will create simlinks to the files in their expected locations.
+Running makelinks.sh will create symlinks to each file in their expected locations.